Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboard.Press(Key.LeftCtrl, Key.V);
 ```

-Also, if you need to hold down a button or trigger a key release event, you can use `Simulate()` methods that directly simulate keyboard events.
+If you need to trigger a specific event, you can use `Simulate()` methods that directly simulate keyboard input events.

 ```c#
 // Hold the button